Meuse Press: History

 "Guide to Sydney Rivers" was released in 2015 as a companion volume to the earlier beaches project and is aimed at an audience beyond the usual poetry readership.
 A third installment "Guide to Sydney Crime" *SydneyCrime.pdf was published in 2022.

+In 2024 the anthology "Class" was released looking at the issue in a 21st century context.

 Since April 2000, Meuse has produced Australian Poetry Collaboration.
-This online ezine publishes poetry arising from events like festivals, workshops, and tours within Australia (though one issue celebrated the Festival Internacional de la Poesie).
+This online ezine mostly publishes poetry arising from events.